Diethood » Recipes » Dinner Recipes » Cauliflower Casserole

 broccoli and cauliflower florets covered in a creamy cheese mixture

-• Lightly Grease Your Baking Dish: Make sure you don’t forget to grease your baking dish.
+• Grease the baking dish: Make sure you don’t forget to grease your baking dish.
 It will make your life so much easier!
 Just a dash of cooking spray will do the trick.
 If you don’t grease the pan, the bottom of your casserole might stick to it.

-• Sausage: While you can use any pre-cooked sausage, consider using one with a strong flavor profile, such as Polish or andouille sausage, to enhance the overall taste of the casserole.
+• Sausage options: While you can use any pre-cooked sausage, consider using one with a strong flavor profile, such as Polish or andouille sausage, to enhance the overall taste of the casserole.

-• Pre-Cooking the Vegetables: Make sure to pre-cook your broccoli and cauliflower just enough so they’re tender but still have a bit of crunch.
+• Cooking the vegetables: Make sure to pre-cook your broccoli and cauliflower just enough so they’re tender but still have a bit of crunch.

 Serving Suggestions

-This is a versatile dinner that pairs well with just about anything!
-Here are some of my favorite sides to serve it with:
+This is a versatile dinner recipe that pairs well with just about anything!

 big silver spoon set inside a cheesy cauliflower broccoli casserole studded with slices of smoked sausage